PaddlePaddle/Paddle/doc/fluid/design/concepts/cpp_data_feeding.md

 }
 ```

-Two important considerations for these programs are as follows:
+A few important considerations for these programs are as follows:

+1. `not_completed`, `pass_count` and other variables shown above are all Fluid Variables.

-1. The multiple\_reader is the batch\_reader's underlying reader, and the batch\_reader is the double\_buffer\_reader's underlying reader. `read_op`, `has_next_op` and other reader related ops will only invoke the top-most reader.
+2. The multiple\_reader is the batch\_reader's underlying reader, and the batch\_reader is the double\_buffer\_reader's underlying reader. `read_op`, `has_next_op` and other reader related ops will only invoke the top-most reader.
 In this case, it's the double\_buffer\_reader.

-2. All readers exist in both `startup_program` and `main_program`.
+3. All readers exist in both `startup_program` and `main_program`.
 And they are persistable.

 ### Simplify Configuration by MultiPassReader

-The  Program configuration mentioned above is somehow complicated.
-Users need to be very similar to concepts of Program and Block to prevent making mistakes in their code.
-To make the usage of C++ readers more friendly to beginning users, we introduce `MultiPassReader`.
+The Program configuration mentioned above is complicated.
+Users need to be very familiar to concepts of Program and Block to prevent making mistakes in their code.
+To make the usage of C++ readers more friendly to new users, we introduce `MultiPassReader`.

 `MultiPassReader` is a decorated reader.
-A multi-pass reader is used to continuously yield data for several pass training.
+A multi-pass reader is used to continuously yield data for several training passes.
 It takes the number of passes to run as one of its attributes('pass_num') and maintains a counter to record how many passes it has completed.
 Each time its underlying reader reaches the EOF, the multi-pass reader checks whether it has completed the training of given number of pass.
 If not, the underlying reader will be re-initialized and starts a new pass automatically.
 Before completing the whole training, the return of MultiPassReader's `HasNext()` will always be `true`.

 With `MultiPassReader`, the startup program would be like this: